Frewacom/pywalfox/README.md

 Finished.
 ```

-When this is done, you should be able to apply the theme using the addon menu.
+When this is done, you should be able to fetch your pywal colors using the settings page of the addon.

+### Updating the theme using the terminal
+If you are using some script for theming your system and do not want to manually refetch your pywal colors using the settings page, you can trigger an update of the browser theme by typing `./pywal-fetcher.py update`.
+Note that the script is not in your `PATH` by default.

-### Custom CSS (userChrome.css and userContent.css)
+### Custom CSS
 If you want to use the custom CSS, you must do the following:
 1. Navigate to `about:config` in Firefox
 2. Set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`